laboon/ebook/text/60_combinatorial_testing.md

 8.   true       | true      | true        <--
 ```

 Note that when we test these tests, we're also checking other combinations and pairs at the same time!
-For example, running test 1 also gives us the false/false combination for bold/underline, and the false/false combination for italic/underline.
+For example, running Test 1 also gives us the false/false combination for bold/underline, and the false/false combination for italic/underline.
 We're literally getting multiple tests for the price of one.
 Feel free to throw that in people's faces when they say that there's no such thing as a free lunch.

 The next step is to ensure that the other variable pairs have all their combinations covered, using a similar technique as the one we used for bold and italic.
 As opposed to randomly selecting any test case which met our criteria as we did in the first selection, we will want to check that we're not already testing that combination in a test that we're already performing.
-This is to avoid duplicating effort; if test 1 is already checking for false/false for bold/underline, why add test 3 as well?
+This is to avoid duplicating effort; if Test 1 is already checking for false/false for bold/underline, why add Test 3 as well?
 Let's check for bold/underline at this point, keeping in mind that we want to use already-existing tests if at all possible.
-Test 1 gives us the false/false combination; test 4 gives us false/true; test 5 gives us true/false, and test 8 gives us true/true.
+Test 1 gives us the false/false combination; Test 4 gives us false/true; Test 5 gives us true/false, and Test 8 gives us true/true.
 Wow!
 All of the combinations were already covered by test cases we were going to do anyway.
 We've now tested all bold/italic and bold/underline combinations with only four tests!

 Finally, we should check the last variable combination, italic/underline.
-Test 1 gives us false/false and test 4 gives us true/true.
+Test 1 gives us false/false and Test 4 gives us true/true.
 Unfortunately, though, false/true and true/false are not yet covered by any tests that we're already planning on using, so we need to add some more.
 In fact, since there are two different combinations, and these combinations are mutually exclusive, we will need to add two tests.
-Let's add test 2 for false/true and test 3 for true/false.
+Let's add Test 2 for false/true and Test 3 for true/false.
 Our final test plan is the following:

 ```
      BOLD       | ITALIC    | UNDERLINE